Red-company/RedNetwork_Tool/README.md

 - Honeypot probability.

 ## Supported Devices:
  This program is supported in all operating system like Linux, Windows and MacOs.
-The Code is written in python3, so Dont worry it works well without any bugs.
+The Code is written in python3, so don't worry it works well without any bugs.

 ## Installing (Windows/Linux/MacOs):
 ```diff